dhay3/ja-netfilter/README.md

 ### Installation

-1. download from [releases page](https://github.com/dhay3/ja-netfilter/releases)(do forget to check the sha1sum)
+1. download tarball from [releases page](https://github.com/dhay3/ja-netfilter/releases)(do forget to check the sha1 checksum)
 2. extract the tarball `bzip2 -d ja-netfilter.tar && tar xvf ja-netfilter.tar`
-3. run `install.sh` directly
+3. run `install.sh` directly, choose which IDE(s) should be activated
 4. paste the matching activation code in licenses folder to IDE(s) you want to be activated
 5. log out current session or reboot